peteroupc/peteroupc.github.io/randomfunc.md

 If an application generates random numbers for information security purposes, such as to generate random passwords or encryption keys, the following applies:

-- The application has to use a cryptographic RNG.
+1. **Cryptographic RNG.** The application has to use a cryptographic RNG.
 Choosing a cryptographic RNG is outside the scope of this document.
-- Certain security attacks have exploited timing and other differences to recover cleartext, encryption keys, or other sensitive data.
-To mitigate these attacks, the application may have to use "constant-time" implementations of random generation methods.
-- For information security purposes, an implementation is "constant-time" if it has no timing differences that reveal anything about any secret inputs (such as keys, passwords, or RNG "seeds").
-Generally, a "constant-time" implementation has no data-dependent control flows or memory access patterns.
+2. **Timing attacks.**  Certain security attacks have exploited timing and other differences to recover cleartext, encryption keys, or other sensitive data.
+Thus, so-called "constant-time" security algorithms have been developed.
+Such algorithms are designed to have no timing differences that reveal anything about any secret inputs (such as keys, passwords, or RNG "seeds"), and they often have no data-dependent control flows or memory access patterns.
+Examples of "constant-time" algorithms can include a `RNDINT()` implementation that uses Montgomery reduction.
+But even if an algorithm has variable running time (e.g., [**rejection sampling**](#Rejection_Sampling)), it may or may not have security-relevant timing differences, especially if it does not reuse secrets.
-- For example, a "constant-time" `RNDINT()` implementation can use reduction strategies (such as Montgomery reduction).
-- A [**rejection sampling**](#Rejection_Sampling) strategy inherently has variable running time, but may or may not have security-relevant timing differences.
-Generally, these differences are relevant only if the strategy takes as input a secret (such as a private key) that is used more than once.

-This document does not detail how to generate random parameters for information security algorithms, such as encryption keys, public/private key pairs, elliptic curves, or points on an elliptic curve.
-In general, this is equivalent to passing a randomly generated secret (128 bits or more, generated securely at random), as well as additional data, to a special algorithm designed for this purpose.
+3. **Security algorithms out of scope.** Security algorithms that take random secrets to generate random security parameters, such as encryption keys, public/private key pairs, elliptic curves, or points on an elliptic curve, are outside this document's scope.

 <a id=General_Non_Uniform_Distributions></a>
 ## General Non-Uniform Distributions